polyaxon/polyaxon/site/docs/guides/best-practices-for-deploying-polyaxon.md

 Polyaxon depends on some core components to function correctly, these core components include the API, the scheduler, other services for hptuning and for monitoring, and third party services like a database for example.
 In addition to these core components, Polyaxon schedules jobs and experiments for every data scientist using the platform.

-In order to keep the core components highly responsive, we recommend that users should deployed them on separate nodes than those used for running user's workload.
+In order to keep the core components highly responsive, we recommend that users should deploy them on separate nodes than those used for running the user's workload.
 This ensures that, experiments and jobs won't consume CPU and/or memory that could be essential to the database or the API to be responsive.

-In order to achieve such behaviour Polyaxon provides a [node scheduling configuration](/configuration/custom-node-scheduling/).
+In order to achieve such behavior, Polyaxon provides a [node scheduling configuration](/configuration/custom-node-scheduling/).

 Here's an example of the minimum requirement that we suggest for a production cluster: